-Monday to Friday 8.10am-4.00pm (Open at lunchtime from 12.30-1.00pm, closed 1.00-1.30pm)
+Monday to Friday 8.10am-4.00pm Open at lunchtime and recess

 Library staff

 Miss Anna Davidson, Teacher Librarian - Junior School Mrs Michelle Davies, Library Technician Mrs Gaye McEwan, Library Technician The physical and digital non-fiction collections of the library are tailored to support the Middle School curriculum across all subject areas, and the teacher librarian works closely with classroom teachers to determine the current and future information needs of the School community.
 The teacher librarian also delivers resources and activities to support the development of information literacy skills, working with staff to ensure that valuable information and ICT skills are integrated with research activities at point-of-need.